-The Dolmabahce Palace was constructed during the years 1843-1853 and the Ottoman sultans started to live in it.
-Sultan Abdulaziz had the Palace of Beylerbeyi Palace constructed on the opposite shore of the Bosphorus between the years 1861-1865.
-Besides these palaces, which are used as museums at present, many buildings which have survived until today such as the Kiosks named Kucuksu, Chalet, Malta and Aynalikavak, are also open to visitors and are used as museums.
-In addition to these palaces, many historical mosques, which form the silhouette of Istanbul, are also places worthy of visiting.
+The Dolmabahce Palace was constructed during the years 1843-1853 and the Ottoman Sultans started to live in it.
+Sultan Abdulaziz had the Beylerbeyi Palace constructed on the opposite shore of the Bosphorus between the years 1861-1865.
+Besides these palaces, which are used as museums at present, many buildings which have survived until today such as the kiosks named Kucuksu, Chalet, Malta, and Aynalikavak, are also open to visitors and are used as museums.
+In addition to these palaces, many historical mosques, which form the silhouette of Istanbul, are also places worth visiting.

-Istanbul is adorned with the works of the great architect Sinan, who was a master of perfection during the Ottoman period in the 16th century.
-Some of Sinan’s master works which show his genius are; the Sehzade Mosque which he built for Prince Mustafa, son of Suleyman the Law Maker in the years 1543-1548; the Mihrimah Mosque which he built in 1548; the Suleymaniye Mosque which he built in the years 1550-1557; and the Rustem Pasa Mosque, completely adorned with encaustic tiles of Iznik, which he built in the years 1550-1557.
+Istanbul is adorned with the works of Sinan the Architect, who was a great master of perfection during the Ottoman period in the 16th century.
+Some of Sinan’s masterworks which show his genius is; the Sehzade Mosque which he built for Prince Mustafa, son of Suleyman the Law Maker in the years 1543-1548; the Mihrimah Mosque which he built in 1548; the Suleymaniye Mosque which he built in the years 1550-1557; and the Rustem Pasa Mosque, completely adorned with encaustic tiles of Iznik, which he built in the years 1550-1557.
 The Sultanahmet Mosque, which Sultan Ahmet I had ordered Sedefkar Mehmet Aga to construct between the years 1609-1617, is one of the most important works of art worthy of seeing in Istanbul because of the encaustic tiles therein.

-The Archeological Museum of Istanbul situated near the Topkapi Palace, is one of the richest museums of the world.
-There are many other museums in Istanbul besides this one, such as The Museum of Turkish and Islamic Arts, Museum of Tapestry and Museum of Sadberk Hanim.
-Istanbul, the city of beauties where the history and nature are interwoven, maintains its quality of one of the most interesting centers in the world.
+The Archeological Museum of Istanbul situated near the Topkapi Palace is one of the richest museums in the world.
+There are many other museums in Istanbul besides this one, such as The Museum of Turkish and Islamic Arts, Museum of Tapestry, and Museum of Sadberk Hanim.
+Istanbul, the city of beauties where history and nature are interwoven, maintains its quality of one of the most interesting centers in the world.